NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

   -c, --compare                   Compare Applications (Note this may require
                                   more memory if comparing a large number of applications).
 Default is false.
+      --csv                       Output each table to a CSV file as well creating the summary text file.
   -f, --filter-criteria  <arg>    Filter newest or oldest N eventlogs for
                                   processing.eg: 100-newest-filesystem (for
                                   processing newest 100 event logs). eg: